assen-totin/cdn/README.md

 This request type can be used with transport type set to `unix` (Unix socket), `tcp` (TCP socket) or `http` (HTTP request).

 NB: The CDN modules uses libbson to create and parse JSON.
-This library expects your strings (e.g., file name) to be valid UTF-8.
-If not, your request will likely fail.
-Keep in mind that there are technically valid UTF-8 sequences (like 0x96) which are not valid UTF-8 characters (as, in this example, it sis a control character).
+This library expects strings (e.g., file name) to be valid UTF-8.
+If not, the request will likely fail.
+Note that there are technically valid UTF-8 sequences (like 0x96) which are not valid UTF-8 characters (as, in this example, it is a control character).

 ### Upload